Thai police winning the battle on the street as more militant protesters turn off the public - Thai Examiner

 The failure of the protesters led to a police onslaught in which water cannon, tear gas and rubber bullets were used.

 There was never any doubt about Saturday night’s action given the smaller number of protesters.
-Police eventually charged the protesters and began hunting them down.
+Police eventually charged them and began hunting them down.

-At one point a small grenade was thrown at the police from among the protesters.
+At one point a small grenade was thrown at the police from among the retreating mob.

 3,000 police deployed at the scene as protesters turned to vandalism at Democracy Monument

-Police Lieutenant General Pakkapong Pongpetra of the Metropolitan Police Bureau told reporters that the police had deployed 22 companies of riot control officers numbering 3,000 to deal with the disturbances.
+Police Lieutenant General Pakkapong Pongpetra of the Metropolitan Police Bureau told reporters that his force had deployed 22 companies of riot control officers numbering 3,000 to deal with the disturbances.

 Nevertheless, after hours of violent scuffles and mayhem, the protesters withdrew to Pin Klao bridge and Ratchadamnoen Road where near Democracy Monument, they vented their frustration by vandalising potted plants near the structure and setting fires.